ztlevi/ML_101/ML_Questions.md

 - Divides the input image into a S × S grid.
 If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.

-- Each bounding box consists of 5 predictions: $x, y, w, h$, and confidence.
-The $(x, y)$ coordinates represent the center of the box relative to the bounds of the grid cell.
+- Each bounding box consists of 5 predictions: $$x, y, w, h$$, and confidence.
+The $$(x, y)$$ coordinates represent the center of the box relative to the bounds of the grid cell.
 The width and height are predicted relative to the whole image.
 The confidence prediction represents the IOU between the predicted box and any ground truth box.

 - Each grid cell also predicts C conditional class probabilities

 - Models detection as a regression problem.
 It divides the image into an even grid and simultaneously predicts bounding boxes, confidence in those boxes, and class probabilities.
-These predictions are encoded as an $S × S × (B ∗ 5 + C)$ tensor.
+These predictions are encoded as an $$S × S × (B ∗ 5 + C)$$ tensor.

 ### Yolo 9000

 - **An odd number of locations in feature map**: so there is a single center cell.
-For Objects, especially large objects, tend to occupy the center of the image so it’s good to have a single location right at the center to predict these objects instead of four locations that are all nearby.
+For Objects, especially large objects, tend to occupy the center of the image so it's good to have a single location right at the center to predict these objects instead of four locations that are all nearby.

 - The network predicts 5 bounding boxes at each cell in the output feature map.
-The network predicts 5 coordinates for each bounding box, $t_{x}, t_{y}, t_{w}, t_{h}$, and to.
-If the cell is offset from the top left corner of the image by $(cx, cy)$ and the bounding box prior has width and height $p_{w}, p_{h}$, then the predictions correspond to:
+The network predicts 5 coordinates for each bounding box, $$t_{x}, t_{y}, t_{w}, t_{h}$$, and to.
+If the cell is offset from the top left corner of the image by $$(cx, cy)$$ and the bounding box prior has width and height $$p_{w}, p_{h}$$, then the predictions correspond to:

   ![output formula](assets/yolo_formula1.png)